R4F43LB/API-Gestion-de-impresion/README.md

 Description
 -----------

-This repository contains code for the GLC API.
+This repository contains MongoDB, GraphQL and JavaScript code for the GLC API.
 GLC customers will be able to request the printing of a card by consuming a web service.